 Small incisions will be made in the abdominal wall.
 A camera and surgical instruments will be passed through these incisions.
 The stomach will be divided into two parts.
 One part will be reconstructed to resemble a tube.
 The first part of the small intestine will then be bypassed by connecting the stomach tube to a section of the small intestine further down than previous attachment point.

 The small incisions will be closed.
-The doctor may place bandages over the incision sites.
+Bandages may be placed over the incision sites.

 While you are recovering at the hospital, you may receive the following care: